Orbithall/HapticFeedbackCaseFirmware/README.md

 > This firmware is to be programmed to the rev.10 board designed and developed by Ben Kazemi.

-Use the makefile to clean/build/program the code to the microcontroller.

-The makefile is configurated to use an arduino as the ISP.

 ## Dependencies
-- WinAVR or derivative
+- WinAVR or derivative package to build .hex
-- - avr-gcc
-- - avrdude
+- avrdude or alternative to program .hex

 ## Build
-Currently the makefile is defined to program the board via ArduinoISP.
+Currently the makefile is defined to program the board via ArduinoISP, and must have the communication port configured appropriately.

 `make clean && make && make program`